 But are inspections important?
 Can I just skip it?

-Inspections are very important and I strongly advise all of my clients not to opt out on getting one unless they plan on demolishing the entire home and starting over from scratch.
+Inspections are very important and I strongly advise anyone who is about to invest in a property to not to opt out on getting one unless they plan on demolishing the entire home or gutting it and then starting over from scratch.

 “But I can tell that the home is in good condition.”